OpenID Connect (OIDC)»

 This feature is only available to paid Spacelift accounts.
 Please check out our pricing page for more information.

-OpenID Connect is a federated identity technology that allows you to exchange short-lived Spacelift credentials for temporary credentials valid for external service providers like AWS, GCP, Azure, HashiCorp Vault etc. This allows you to use Spacelift to manage your infrastructure on these cloud providers without the need of using static credentials.
+OpenID Connect is a federated identity technology that allows you to exchange short-lived Spacelift credentials for temporary credentials valid for external service providers like AWS, GCP, Azure, HashiCorp Vault etc. With OIDC, Spacelift can manage your infrastructure on these cloud providers without static credentials.

 OIDC is also an attractive alternative to our native AWS, Azure and GCP integrations in that it implements a common protocol, requires no additional configuration on the Spacelift side, supports a wider range of external service providers and empowers the user to construct more sophisticated access policies based on JWT claims.